kuzzleio/documentation-old/src/sdk-reference/memory-storage/mget.md

 ---

-## Callback response
+## Callback Response

-Resolves to an array of the specified keys' values
+Returns an array of the specified keys' values